-This state park consists of 9 connecting lakes and miles of hiking trails.
-Paddle through the chain of serene kettle lakes, hike the 10 miles of forested trails, fish the electric-motors-only lakes, stay overnight in a forested hillside family cabin, or visit the park’s old one-room schoolhouse nature center.
-Other facilities available for visitors to enjoy include a campground, beach and picnic shelters
+Chain O’Lakes state park consists of 9 inter-connected lakes and miles of hiking trails.
+Paddle through the chain of serene kettle lakes, hike the 10 miles of forested trails, fish the electric-motors-only lakes, stay overnight in a forested hillside family cabin or visit the park’s old one-room schoolhouse nature center.
+Other facilities available for visitors to enjoy include a campground, beach and picnic shelters.

 Black Pine Animal Sanctuary

 Professional Animal Retirement Center (PARC), Inc., known locally as “Black Pine Animal Sanctuary” in Albion, Indiana provides refuge to nearly 90 displaced, captive-raised exotic animals for the REST of their lives.
 They offer a variety of educational programs to enhance people’s knowledge of exotic and endangered species, and to encourage responsible pet ownership.
 Animal residents include big and small cats, canines, bears, primates, birds, reptiles, and more.

 Moose Lake takes you back into the 1800s where there is something to experience for everyone.
 You can swim or fish in their fully stocked lake, explore the farm or buy local artisan pieces.
 While you are there, stop by their general store and enjoy Amish goods or have a meal at the Moose Cafe.